-There are many, many (and many more) things that can make your website slow to load.
-From servers to scripts, from DNS to databases, truly understanding all the factors having to do with site speed can overwhelm even the most experienced web designer.
+In the online world, speed is king.
+How can you speed up your website?
+Many factors can make your website slow to load.
+From servers to scripts, from DNS to databases, understanding all the factors having to do with site speed can overwhelm the most experienced web developer.

 But the speed of your website is more critical than ever.

 With so many websites and apps, not to mention smartphones, notifications and popups, attention spans are shorter than ever.
 Competition for attention is tougher than ever.
 Most people won’t wait more than a few seconds for a website to load.
 And the time window is even shorter if the visitor uses their smartphone.

 Website speed is now one of the factors that Google and other search engines use in ranking pages within search results.
 If your site is slow, you’re downranked.
 And when you do get traffic, and your site takes more than a second to respond, the visitor is going to click back.
 Or simply give up and close the window.

 Where to begin in optimizing your website?
 Let’s take a look at how to define a “fast” website and some of the trade-offs involved in getting there.
 Then we’ll dive into specifics on what you can do today.

 These days, we measure website speed in milliseconds.
 Two hundred milliseconds can make the difference between a sale and someone clicking the close button.
 If your competitor’s website is slightly faster than yours… You’ll start losing customers and visitors.

 According to Google, the average page load time in the United States is 3.5 seconds on personal computers.
 On smartphones?
 Average page load stretches to nine seconds.
 So to be considered “fast”, at the very least we need to do better than 3.5 seconds on PCs and nine seconds on mobile.

 Note that the major search engines, Google and Bing, show results in less than a second.